MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Complete-MigrationBatch.md

 ```

 ### -NotificationEmails
-This parameter is applicable only to on-premises Exchange.
+This parameter is available only in on-premises Exchange.

 The NotificationEmails parameter specifies one or more email addresses that status reports are sent to after the migration batch is completed.
 You can specify multiple email addresses separated by commas.